jcpny1/recipe-cat/README.md

 This application was created to meet the requirements of the learn.co Rails portfolio project.

 ```
+14-Dec-17  Merge feature-js into master.
+01-Aug-17  feature-js complete.
+14-Jul-17  Branch feature-js created to meet the requirements of the learn.co "Rails App with a jQuery Front End" portfolio project.
 08-May-17  Initial release.
-14-Jul-17  Branch feature-js created to meet the requirements of the learn.co "Rails App with a jQuery Front End" portfolio project.
-01-Aug-17  feature-js complete.
 ```

 ## Installation and Usage